Rayleigh–Gans approximation: Theory

 where $R(\theta, \phi)$ denotes the "form factor" of the scatterer:

 In order to only find intensities we can define P as the squared magnitude of the form factor:

 Then the scattered radiation intensity, relative to the intensity of the incident wave, for each polarization can be written as:

 where r is the distance from the scatterer to the observation point.
 Per the optical theorem, absorption cross section is given as:

 which is independent of the polarization.

 Applications

 Rayleigh–Gans approximation has been applied on the calculation of the optical cross sections of fractal aggregates.
-The theory was also applied to anisotropic spheres for nanostructured polycristalline alumina and turbidity calculations on biological structures such as lipid vesicles and bacteria.
+The theory was also applied to anisotropic spheres for nanostructured polycrystalline alumina and turbidity calculations on biological structures such as lipid vesicles and bacteria.

 A nonlinear Rayleigh−Gans−Debye model was used to investigate second-harmonic generation in malachite green molecules adsorbed on polystyrene particles.